With so many touch points now in the B2B sales process the sales cycle has become an even longer journey.

 - Customers want to interact differently, so you cannot reach them all in the same way.

-- The unavoidable shift to doing business remotely, adopting aa digital sales process.
+- The unavoidable shift to doing business remotely.

 The problem with vague promises and a “show me the money” attitude from the old way of selling is that this has not kept pace with how buyer behaviour has evolved.
-Especially in light of recent changes in 2020 and how buyers want to interact now through a digital sales process.
+Especially in light of recent changes in 2020 and how buyers want to interact now.

 Many companies today still sit in a static selling mode.
 To them a sales meeting is the perfect opportunity to get out the trusted “sales presentations”.
 And through “death by PowerPoint” produce slide after slide of generic content that does not fit the needs of the customer.